 -- Alan Cohen

 Of course the same is true with anything that we say or think we want.
 Anything.
-Health, a trim body, a wonderful mate, a grand new job, my own business, trip to Hawaii, fly in a private jet, become a songwriter, play an instrument, become President, and millions of other things and situations.
+Health, a trim body, a wonderful mate, a brand new job, my own business, trip to Hawaii, fly in a private jet, become a songwriter, play an instrument, become President, and millions of other things and situations.

 Our thought causes an asking and as long as we don't mess it up by focusing on the lack of it or what is at the moment, it is on its way to us.

-Almost a lifetime ago, I started a new job as an auto salesman at S&K Chevrolet in Vallejo, CA. I was fresh out of the Air Force as an auto mechanic, but had no desire to continue in that career field, so I thought, if I can fix them, maybe I can sell them.
-So, I applied in person and got the job.
+Almost a lifetime ago, I started a new job as an auto salesman at S&K Chevrolet in Vallejo, CA. I was fresh out of the Air Force as an auto mechanic but had no desire to continue in that career field, so I thought, if I can fix them, maybe I can sell them.
+So, I applied in-person and got the job.
 I was 22, and pretty much an introvert, and now I was faced with all kinds of challenges from learning the job, the product, sales strategies, and overcoming shyness.
 I rose to the occasion.